Help us improve your experience.

 Disable packet capture before opening the file for analysis or transferring the file to an external device with FTP or SCP.
 Disabling packet capture ensures that the internal file buffer is flushed and all the captured packets are written to the file.

-Example: Enable Packet Capture on a Device
+Example: Enable Packet Capture and Configure Firewall Filter on a Device

 Requirements